Hedge funds' top five currency bets for 2014

 While funds consider the dollar too strong a currency to bet against, trades against the currencies of slower-growth emerging markets look more tempting.

-“The Mexico peso is (our) favorite overall because of the ongoing reform process, especially on energy, and the implications this has for stronger foreign direct investment and other inflows into Mexico, as well as the impact on potential growth,” said Ian Gunner, manager at Altana Hard Currency Fund.
+“The Mexico peso is (our) favourite overall because of the ongoing reform process, especially on energy, and the implications this has for stronger foreign direct investment and other inflows into Mexico, as well as the impact on potential growth,” said Ian Gunner, manager at Altana Hard Currency Fund.
+(Reporting by Laurence Fletcher; Editing by Mark Trevelyan)